Dino Festival is Friday, July 21 & Saturday, July 22, 2023!

 Festivities Abound!

-Face painting, balloon animals, food trucks, and a host of dino-themed children's activities and crafts will take place both days of the event!
-Stop by the Museum Store to browse the special collection of dino-themed items for sale or capture a memory of your adventure at the Dino Fest Photo Booth!
+Face painting, balloon animals, food trucks, a host of dino-themed children's activities and crafts, and even a VR dinosaur simulation will take place both days of the event!
+Be sure to stop by the Museum Store to browse the special collection of dino-themed items for sale and capture a memory of your adventure at the Dino Fest Photo Booth!

 Admission is only...